ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-caveonix.md

 ## Edge cluster
 {: #fss-caveonix-edge}

-Caveonix RiskForesight is used to continuously monitor compliance of the edge cluster.
+Caveonix RiskForesight is used to continuously monitor compliance of the edge services cluster.

 ## Workload cluster
 {: #fss-caveonix-workload}

+Caveonix RiskForesight is used to continuously monitor compliance of all workload cluster hosts.

 Caveonix RiskForesight can optionally monitor compliance of SaaS consumer workloads.
 Enabling the use of RiskForesight for workload compliance monitoring requires appropriate rules and policies on the perimeter security appliance that isolates the workload regions.